cidrblock/pylint-ruff-sync/README.md

 # This section will be automatically updated by the precommit hook
 # based on ruff implementation status from https://github.com/astral-sh/ruff/issues/970
 enable = [
-    # Rules NOT implemented in ruff - automatically generated
+    # Rules NOT implemented in ruff - automatically generated with descriptions
-    "C0112",  # empty-docstring
-    "C0113",  # unneeded-not
+    "C0112",  # empty-docstring: Used when a module has no docstring "C0113",  # unneeded-not: Used when a boolean expression contains an unneeded negation "C0114",  # missing-module-docstring: Used when a module has no docstring "C0115",  # missing-class-docstring: Used when a class has no docstring "C0116",  # missing-function-docstring: Used when a function or method has no docstring
-    # ... more rules
+    # ... more rules with descriptions
 ]
 disable = [
     # Any existing disabled rules are preserved